 PROJECTS.
 As stated above, projects are where students will do most of their work and, presumably, most of their learning.
 To a certain extent, students may work on projects at their own pace.
-There are no due dates for projects except that all projects must be turned in by the last day of classes, May 1.
-(Official deadline is midnight between May 1 and May 2.
-Enforced deadline is when I wake up in the morning on May 2.)
+The due dates found on Schoology indicate when a student should be done with the individual projects in order to keep up with the course, but no penalty is given for projects later than the posted due date.
+All projects must be turned in by the last day of classes, April 30.
+(Official deadline is midnight between April 30 and May 1.
+Enforced deadline is when I wake up in the morning on May 1.)
 Projects are graded for correctness, verified by unit tests (and inspection for general conformity to the intent of the project).
 Students are supplied all unit tests used in grading (except that the right is reserved to modify the data used in the unit tests to make sure the code hasn't been hardwired to pass unit tests with specific data).
 See the Policies etc section of this syllabus for other details.
 Other information about projects, including practical suggestions, can be found on the course website.

 TESTS.
-There are four tests, currently scheduled as Test 1 on Fri, Feb 28, Test 2 on Wed, Apr 8; and Tests 3 and 4 on Wed, May 6 (at 8:00 am, this course's final exam block).
+There are four tests, currently scheduled as Test 1 on Wed, Mar 3, Test 2 on Wed, Apr 7; and Tests 3 and 4 on Thurs, May 6 Tues, May 4 (at 1:30 pm 10:30am, this course's final exam block).
 Note that Tests 3 and 4 together constitute the final exam for this course, but are treated separately for the purposes of this syllabus.
-Specifically,
+In a normal semester, the tests specifically would be.